-Performance during the year: In common with the Berkshire Hathaway Energy group, the Northern Powergrid Group measures its safety performance in terms of the Occupational Safety and Health Administration ("OSHA") rate, which is a measure used in the United States ("US") to capture safety incidents down to minor levels of medical treatment.
-The Northern Powergrid Group exceeded its target by achieving an OSHA rate of 0.18 (2018: 0.26), which equated to four recordable incidents against the goal of five or fewer.
-In relation to Company performance, due to a number of relatively minor incidents (for which corrective action has been initiated), the Preventable Vehicle Accidents and Operational Incidents targets were both missed.
-In respect of the Business Plan commitment, at 31 March 2019, being half way through the ED1 Period, the accident rate had been reduced by 28%, which was marginally ahead of the target to achieve a 50% reduction by 31 March 2023.
+Performance during the year: In common with the Berkshire Hathaway Energy group, the Northern Powergrid Group measures its safety performance in terms of the OSHA rate, which is a measure used in the United States ("US") to capture safety incidents down to minor levels of medical treatment.
+The Northern Powergrid Group met its target of 0.13 in 2020 by achieving an OSHA rate of 0.13 (2019: 0.18), which equated to three recordable incidents against the goal of three or fewer.
+The Company achieved its best ever safety performance, hitting both its lost time accident and preventable vehicle accident targets.
+In respect of the Business Plan commitment, at 31 December 2020, the Company's accident rate had been reduced by 56%, which was ahead of the target to achieve a 50% reduction by 31 March 2023.
+The Company successfully retained its ISO 45001 accreditation scheme for its health and safety management system.